GuyLor/Direct-Policy-Gradients/README.md

 to train from scratch:
   python run.py --train

-to play with the trained and saved model: python run.py --play --load_path policy_state_dicts_multiroom.pkl
+to play with a trained model:
+  python run.py --play --load_path policy_state_dicts_multiroom.pkl